denten-books/plain-text/2-device.md

 > figure [*obraz*] rather than with its creation" [@shklovksy_poetika_1919,
 > 102].

-The formalists did not think that poetics could be reduced to a type of figurative thinking.
+Unlike the previous generation of symbolist critics, the Russian formalists did not think that poetics could be reduced to a type of figurative thinking.
 Shklovsky and his fellow valued instead the "arrangement and the processing" of literary trope.
 This line of reasoning brings Shklovsky to the idea of linguistic "automatization."
-Prosaic, everyday language follows the "laws of conservation of energy," he writes quoting Herbert Spencer.
-"In fluid, practical speech words are not pronounced fully.
-The mind barely perceives the initial sounds of each word," he writes calling this dynamic the "algebraization of language" [@shklovksy_poetika_1919, 105].
-In algebraic thinking "thoughts are grasped through number and space---we do not see them as such, but merely recognize them by cursory characteristics" [@shklovksy_poetika_1919, 105].
-The dynamics of automatization conserve mental energy as semantic complexity is reduced to a compact formula.
-The primary technique of aesthetic discourse is therefore the de-automatization of received trope.
-The role of art and analysis alike is to apprehend the thing, that is to undo the work of symbolism.
-Estrangement arrests the algebraic normalization of language.
-Thus were prosaic, everyday language follows the laws of conservation of energy, poetic language expands energy to make language difficult again [*zatrudnenie*] and to prolong attention [*vospriiatie*].
-If language is a labor-saving device, poetic language is a device for labor-expansion.
+Prosaic, everyday language follows the "laws of conservation of energy," he writes, paraphrasing the thesis of Herbert Spencer's *The Philosophy of Style* [@spencer_philosophy_1892].
+Shklovsky writes that "in fluid, practical speech words are not pronounced fully" and that "the mind barely perceives the initial sounds of each word."
+Shklovsky calls this dynamic the "algebraization of language" [@shklovksy_poetika_1919, 105].
+In algebraic thinking "thoughts are grasped through quantity and capacity---we do not see them as such, but merely recognize them by cursory characteristics" [@shklovksy_poetika_1919, 105].
+The dynamics of automatization conserve mental energy.
+Semantic complexity is reduced to a compact formula.
+Estrangement, or the de-programming of received trope, constitutes the primary technique of aesthetic discourse.
+The role of art and analysis alike is to apprehend the thing, that is to undo the work of symbolism, which continually substitutes the composite signifier for the apparent unity of the sign.
+Estrangement arrests the algebraic optimization by which short-hand symbols stand for complex things and ideas.
+Thus, were prosaic everyday language follows the laws of conservation of energy, poetic language expands energy to make language difficult again [*zatrudnenie*] and to prolong attention [*vospriiatie*].
+If language is a labor-saving device, poetic language is labor-intensive.

-Any innovation in the linguistic sphere is thus bound follow the cycle of renewal and decay.
-With time, a literary device capable of arresting attention itself becomes habituated and in need of renewal.
-The periodization of aesthetic genres thus follows a cycle of arbitrary differentiation and is seen by the formalists as a type of information processing at the meta-linguistic level.
-Reflecting on Shklovsky's poetics in the 1920s, Mikhail Bakhtin would write that "material aesthetics, which isolate in culture n
+Any innovation in the linguistic sphere is thus bound follow the cycle of habituation and renewal, according to the formalists.
+With time, a literary device capable of arresting attention itself becomes normalized and in need of rejuvenation.
+Consequently, the evolution of aesthetic periods follow a course of arbitrary differentiation.
+The dominant device in one period, becomes a cliché in the next.
+Technique in that sense was seen by the formalists as a type of information processing at the meta-linguistic, social level.
+The mechanics of "arrangement and the rearrangement of figure" thus propel the mechanics of literary development to produce new meaning within familiar contexts.

-Материальная эстетика, изолирующая в культуре не только искусство, но и отдельные искусства и берущая произведение не в его художественной жизни, а как вещь, как организованный материал, в лучшем случае способна обосновать лишь хронологическую таблицу изменений приемов техники данного искусства, ибо изолированная техника вообще не может иметь историю.
-[Bakthin 1, 280-1]

-Отсюда отнюдь не следует, что в эстетике изучение материальной структуры произведения, как чисто технической, должно занять скромное место. Значение материальных исследований в специальной эстетике чрезвычайно велико, так же велико, как и значение материального произведения и его созидания для художника и для эстетического созерцания. Мы вполне можем присоединиться к
-утверждению: «техника в искусстве все», понимая его в том смысле, что эстетический объект осуществляется только путем создания материального произведения (эстетическое видение вне искусства потому и гибридно, что здесь недостижима сколько-нибудь совершенная организация материала, например, — при созерцании природы); до этого создания и независимо от него он не существует, он осуществляется впервые вместе с произведением[564].

-Не нужно придавать слову «техника» в применении к художественному творчеству какое-то одиозное значение: техника здесь не может и не должна отрываться от эстетического объекта, им она оживлена и движима во всех своих моментах, поэтому в художественном творчестве техника отнюдь не механистична, механистической она может представиться лишь в дурном эстетическом исследовании, которое теряет эстетический объект, делает технику самодовлеющей и отрывает ее от цели и смысла. В противовес подобным исследованиям и должно подчеркивать служебный характер материальной организации произведения, ее чисто технический характер не для того, чтобы принизить ее, а наоборот, чтобы осмыслить и оживить [Bakhtin 1, 310].

-Вопрос об отношениях между созерцателем и творцом впервые поставили не лефисты. Он стар, как мир, и не может быть выражен в одной формуле; для каждого направления она особая. Но приблизительно можно сказать так: созерцатель равен творцу минус техника. Компетентный созерцатель стремится сотворить в себе авторский процесс за исключением технического процесса, который для эстетической оценки ему воспроизводить не обязательно. Так что общая формула отношений между творцом и созерцателем это: творец равен созерцателю плюс техника{314}. Техника — понятие, имеющее то более широкое, то более узкое значение в зависимости от рода искусства. Так, в архитектуре технический процесс громаден. Как художник архитектор создает лишь план, а затем он действует как инженер. В поэзии, напротив, техника почти ничтожна.
-Так что в различных искусствах техника принимает разные величины. Кроме того, характер отдельного искусства зависит от постановлений школы, к которой оно примыкает. В XIX веке эстетика преимущественно ориентировалась на созерцателя, и потому мы не найдем в ней приемов подхода к техническим моментам. Но в конце XIX и начале XX столетий уже большое внимание уделяется объекту творчества и в связи с этим и проблемам техники.
-[Bakhtin 2, 373-4].

-Автор направлен на содержание (жизненную, т. е.  познавательно-этическую напряженность героя), его он формирует и завершает, используя для этого определенный материал, в нашем случае — словесный, подчиняя этот материал своему художественному заданию, т. е. заданию завершить данное познавательно-этическое напряжение. Исходя из этого, можно различать в художественном произведении или, точнее, в данном художественном задании три
-момента: содержание, материал, форма. Форма не может быть понята независимо от содержания, но не может быть независима и от природы материала и обусловленных ею приемов. Форма обусловлена данным содержанием, с одной, и особенностью материала и способами его обработки — с другой стороны. Чисто материальное художественное задание — технический эксперимент. Художественный прием не может быть только приемом обработки словесного материала (лингвистической данности слов), он должен быть прежде всего приемом обработки определенного содержания, но при этом — с помощью определенного материала. Наивно было бы представлять себе, что художнику нужен один только язык и знание приемов обращения с ним, а этот язык он получает именно как язык — не больше, т. е. от лингвиста (ибо только лингвист имеет дело с языком, как с языком); и этот язык и вдохновляет художника, и он выполняет на нем все возможные задания, не выходя за пределы его — как языка только, как-то: задание семасиологическое, фонетическое, синтаксическое и пр. Действительно, язык обрабатывает художник, но не как язык, как язык он его преодолевает, ибо он не должен восприниматься — как язык в его лингвистической определенности[412] (морфологической, синтаксической, лексикологической и пр.), и лишь постольку он становится средством художественного выражения. (Слово должно перестать ощущаться как слово). Поэт творит не в мире языка, языком он лишь пользуется [bakhtin 1, 249].

-In this, Shklovsky held combinatorial innovation at a premium.
-The device seems to be simply any trope capable of disrupting habituated experience.
-Depending on their arrangement, conventional tropes like synecdoche, parallelism, and metaphor are capable of producing the effect of either poetic estrangement or prosaic commonplace.
+In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation is at least capable of establishing a "chronological table of variance in the evolution of technical devices, because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
+Bakhtin was however careful not to reduce technique to the questions of "material arrangement" alone.
+He wrote, "I am quite ready to join in the sentiment that 'in art technique is all,' provided we understand that the aesthetic object cannot exist independent of the artistic work."
+For Bakhtin, the work existed neither in the mind nor in the arrangement of matter [@bakhtin_k_2003, 308-10].
+The idea of technique therefore could not be reduced to formal manipulation, independent of the aesthetic object.
+"In art, technique is not mechanistic," he wrote.
+"Technique animates and motivates the aesthetic object at every point" [@bakhtin_k_2003, 310].
+In this equation between the work of art as an idea and an object, Bakhtin approximates the following formula: "the audience is equivalent to the creator, minus technique."
+The audience thus recreates the creative process of the making of the work of art, without quite grasping the material necessities of creation.
+Alternatively, the author "equals the audience plus technique" [@bakhtin_k_2003, 373-4].
+For Bakhtin, technique serves as the "method of processing content through material" [@bakhtin_k_2003, 249].
+The ultimate goal of poetics is therefore for Bakhtin the understanding of the work of art as a "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as an idea and object of art as a thing [@bakhtin_k_2003, 275].

 Even as formal analysis skirted the idea of a materialist poetics, the formalists stopped short of encountering the trope as a thing.
 For this